Custom Inference Engines

 Some more details about this operation:

-enforce_predictor_env_schemais true, only variables listed inpredictor_env_schemawill be allowed as entries in the inference server settingspredictor_env_varlist.
-When false, arbitrary entries are allowed and the UI provides a way to create new name/value pairs.
+enforce_predictor_env_schemais true, only variables listed inpredictor_env_schemawill be allowed as entries in the Inference Server settingspredictor_env_varlist.
+When false, arbitrary entries are allowed, and the UI provides a way to create new name/value pairs.
 All such pairs implicitly have type "string".

-entrypoint- Maps to theENTRYPOINTin the containercommand- Maps to theCMDpassed to the OCI container
+entrypoint: Maps to theENTRYPOINTin the containercommand: Maps to theCMDpassed to the OCI container

 Model Storage

 A Chariot model is created by uploading model files through the UI or SDK.
-The model files are stored by Chariot and will be mounted in the engine container at /mnt/models when an Inference Server is started.
+The model files are stored by Chariot and will be mounted in the Inference Engine container at /mnt/models when an Inference Server is started.
 This is a common place to put model weights and other model configuration.

 Using a Custom Inference Engine